-The company has a credit risk exposure with a major customer, which as at 31 March 2019 owed the company \$1,566,684 (26.38% of trade receivables).
-This balance was within its terms of trade and no impairment was made as at 31 March 2019.
+The company has a credit risk exposure with a major customer, which as at 31 March 2020 owed the company \$1,122,033 (19,15% of trade receivables).
+A significant part of this balance was outside its terms of trade, but no impairment was made as at 31 March 2020 as management believes that this balance is fully recoverable.
 There are no guarantees against this receivable but management closely monitors the receivable balance on a monthly basis and is in regular contact with this customer to mitigate risk.

-Generally, trade receivables are written off when there is no reasonable expectation of recovery.
+Generally trade receivables are written off when there is no reasonable expectation of recovery.
 Indicators of this include the failure of a debtor to engage in a repayment plan, no active enforcement activity and a failure to make contractual payments for a period greater than 1 year.

-Liquidity risk
+Liauiditv risk

-Vigilant liquidity risk management requires the company to maintain sufficient liquid assets (mainly cash and cash equivalents) and available borrowing facilities to be able to pay debts as and when they become due and payable.
+Vigilant fiquidity risk management requires the company to maintain sufficient liquid assets (mainly cash and cash equivalents) and available borrowing facilities to be able to pay debts as and when they become due and payable...